qazbnm456/tsaotun/README.md

 [![asciicast](https://asciinema.org/a/99422.png)](https://asciinema.org/a/99422?autoplay=1)

 <a name="releases"></a>
-## Releases
+## Latest Releases

-- 0.5 -- First usable version :tada:
-- 0.6 -- Fix format problems within lots of commands
-- 0.7 -- Code cleanup and move root commands into their command groups (such as container, image, network, and etc)
-- 0.8 -- Addon feature works, but is still under heavy development.
-- 0.9.0 -- Change name from 'Dokcer' to 'Tsaotun', and Addon feature is closer to stable (We have a sample [here](https://github.com/qazbnm456/toolbox)).
-- 0.9.1 -- Add `network -f/--filter` option, `container logs -f/--follow` option, and `container run -w/--workdir`.
-- 0.9.2 -- A hot fix patch for addon loader.
-- 0.9.3 -- Add `events` commmand, and fix some option problems.
+- 0.9.3 - Add `events` commmand, and fix some option problems

 <a name="status"></a>
 ## Status quo